MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### I don't see the Add to email button and instead only the Copy content button in the suggested content feature.

-The Copilot for Sales for Outlook add-in must be updated to the latest version (10.0.0.11 or newer) to use the add to email functionality of the suggested content feature.
+The Copilot for Sales for Outlook add-in must be updated to the latest version (10.0.0.11 or newer) to use the add-to-email functionality of the suggested content feature.
 Ask your administrator to update the Copilot for Sales for Outlook add-in.
 More information: [Update the Copilot for Sales add-in](install-viva-sales-as-an-integrated-app.md#update-the-copilot-for-sales-add-in).

-Note that the **Add to email** button is displayed only when you use copilot while composing an email.
+The **Add to email** button is displayed only when you use copilot while composing an email.
 When you use copilot while reading an email, the **Copy content** button is displayed.

 ### I don't see an email summary when opening an email conversation.